XeN0morphZ/XeN0morphZ/README.md

-- 👋 Hi, I’m @javianng
+- 👋 Hi, I’m Javian!
-- 👀 I’m interested in becoming a Business Analyst
+- 👀 I’m a Business Analytics Undergraduate studying in the National University of Singapore.
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning R and Python.
-- 💞️ I’m looking to collaborate on nothing atm!
-I am still learning!
-- 📫 How to reach me j4vianz01@gmail.com!
+- 📫 How to reach me: j4vianz01@gmail.com

 <!---
 XeN0morphZ/XeN0morphZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.